 Digital PR is the act of creating and pitching content to earn coverage on top-tier media publications

 There are varying definitions of digital PR.
 One definition defines it as encompassing social media management, review management, podcasting, backlink acquisition, press placement and online reputation management.

 But we’re focusing on a more narrow, and most used, definition for this article.
-Digital PR is the act of pitching content or ideas to earn placement on top-tier publications, and earning backlinks to your client’s (or own) website as a byproduct.
+The reason most go for digital PR is to earn sweet, high-authority backlinks.

 If the campaign is SEO and traffic-focused, the main KPI of a campaign would be links earned.
 If the campaign is focused on general press and brand building for the company, then any significant placement – linked or not – is the KPI.